-Tanks-A-Lot is a manufacturer of septic tanks and supplier of materials to the industry but we don’t install systems, therefore it would be difficult for us to give you a price to complete the project.
-In our Guide to Septic Systems we discuss a little bit about the costs when installing systems but don’t discuss the procedures, we look at these procedures as a 3-step process:
+At Tanks-A-Lot, we manufacture septic tanks and supply materials to the industry, but we don't install systems.
+Because of this, it may be difficult for us to estimate the complete cost of a project.
+In our Guide to Septic Systems we cover some of the costs associated with installing systems but don't discuss the procedures.
+Below is a look at these procedures as a 3-step process:

 Step One: Budgetary Costing and Proposal

-You’re going to want to talk with at least 3 installers to get a budgetary cost; most likely they have done work in the area and will know what to expect based on the geographic area.
-Be sure to evaluate the character and ask for references for past projects.
+You will want to speak with at least 3 installers to get a budgetary cost; most likely they have done work in the area and will know what to expect based on the geographic region.
+Be sure to evaluate their character and ask for references from past projects.
 There is usually no charge for this step.

 Step Two: Soil Analysis and Estimating

-Once you feel comfortable with the contractor, you can ask them to perform the onsite analysis which involves digging 2 test pits and taking multiple soil samples and send them to the lab for analysis.
-Once they have this they can design a proper system and provide you with a firm estimate.
-This step usually costs $1500 to $2000 but you can use this assessment to get other estimates from installers and use this design for construction.
+Once you feel comfortable with the contractor, you can ask them to perform the onsite analysis which involves digging 2 test pits, taking multiple soil samples, and sending them to a lab for analysis.
+Once they have the results they can design a proper system and provide you with a firm estimate.
+This step usually costs $1500 to $2000, but you can use the results of the analysis to get other estimates from installers and use this design for construction.

 Step Three: Construction and Servicing

-Once you have selected an installer make sure that you have a completion date in writing.
-Many times installers will book too many jobs in a year and do not fulfill their commitments, leaving homeowners to scramble in late season which usually leads to over paying for work.
+Once you have selected an installer, make sure that you have a completion date in writing; it is possible that installers will book too many jobs in a year and will be unable to fulfill their commitments, leaving homeowners to scramble in late season which usually leads to over-paying for work.
 Most installers will offer at least a 1-year warranty on their work and 20 years on the septic tank or wastewater treatment plant.